MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/What-s-New-in-RAS-Gateway.md

 author: jamesmci
 ---
 # What&#39;s New in RAS Gateway
-You can use this topic to learn about new features for RAS Gateway, which is a software\-based, multitenant, Border Gateway Protocol \(BGP\) capable router in Windows Server® 2016 Technical Preview.
-The RAS Gateway Multitenant BGP router is designed for Cloud Service Providers \(CSPs\) and Enterprises that host multiple tenant virtual networks using Hyper\-V Network Virtualization.
+You can use this topic to learn about new features for RAS Gateway, which is a software-based, multitenant, Border Gateway Protocol (BGP) capable router in Windows Server® 2016 Technical Preview.
+The RAS Gateway Multitenant BGP router is designed for Cloud Service Providers (CSPs) and Enterprises that host multiple tenant virtual networks using Hyper-V Network Virtualization.

 > [!NOTE]
 > In Windows Server® 2012 R2, RAS Gateway is named RRAS Gateway; and in System Center Virtual Machine Manager, RAS Gateway is named Windows Server Gateway.